albertoadami/aws-certified-developer-notes/NOTES.md

 You can also use the ***On-Demand*** feature to have thousands of request/second without the needs to configure auto scaling.
 Using On-Demand the bill is managed automatically, you pay for what you use.
 You can switch to auto scaling sometime after the creation using On-Demand.

 ***DAX*** is a cache service for DynamoDB, it delivers fast response times for accessing eventually consistent data.
 It's a good use case if you need high read performance.
-DAX cluster runs inside a VPC, you can configure the dimensions of nodes and cluster side.
+DAX cluster runs inside a VPC, you can configure the dimensions of nodes and cluster size.
 You also need to configure a role to the Cluster.

 If a request exceed the read or write capacity the request is rejected, this process is called ***throttling***.
 If the application doesn't retry there can be a data loss.